ganemone/NodeRequirer/README.md

     // Use 'var', 'const', or 'let' variable declarations "var": "var",

-    // Use ES6 import format, when syntactically correct "import": false,
+    // Use ES6 import format, when syntactically correct.
+Use detect to determine based on file buffer "import": false,

     "alias": {